nguyenkhangme/Delegation-Pattern-In-Python-To-Crawl-Data-With-API/README.md

 ## The problem it solved

 - Crawl data easily
-- Collect any possible data you want (check robots.txt to make sure you are not violent with any rules), even Tinder!
+- Collect any possible data you want, even Tinder! (check robots.txt to make sure you are not violent with any rules)
 - Wide range use

 ## Knowledge Base